fastapi/fastapi/docs/tutorial/async-sql-databases.md

 ```

 !!! tip
-    If you where connecting to a different database (e.g. PostgreSQL), you would need to change the `DATABASE_URL`.
+    If you were connecting to a different database (e.g. PostgreSQL), you would need to change the `DATABASE_URL`.

 ## Create the tables